justinvdk/ShaguController/README.md

 A World of Warcraft (1.12) addon that enhances the default user interface to be more controller friendly.
 This addon is made with the [SteamDeck](https://www.steamdeck.com/en/) in mind.
 If you don't use a SteamDeck you need to use another software to map controller buttons to keyboard buttons.

-> WARNING: This addon changes in-game keybinds to align with the SteamDeck's 'Keyboard (WASD) and Mouse' layout.
-If you run this addon on your PC, you might need to restore your old keybinds manually after.

 ![Overview](screenshots/overview.jpg)
 *(Addons used: ShaguController, ShaguTweaks, ShaguPlates, pfQuest)*

 ## Keybinding

-The addon sets in-game keybinds based on the button mappings provided by SteamDeck's "Keyboard (WASD) and Mouse"-Layout:
+The addon is build around in-game keybinds based on the button mappings provided by SteamDeck's "Keyboard (WASD) and Mouse"-Layout:
 ![Mapping](screenshots/mapping.jpg)

 * The A button is bound to jump